 Lincoln is a life changer!

-Barasa D. over 5 years ago from Kenya
+Barasa D. almost 6 years ago from Kenya

 Lincoln is right--I myself believe that if one knows he or she can change something for the better, that person must continue trying even though he or she has failed many times.
 I am a student who has run for student government many times and lost.
 But the fact I was elected in my class and organization, even though I lost when I ran for higher positions in the student government, I believe one day I will make a change and I know that I persisted.
 Failure must not stop a person, it must be the gas to try again.

 Among all of the people I appreciate, he is one of the most because he truly lived his dreams.